QuTech-Delft/OpenQL/docs/platform_ccl.rst

 The coordinates in the X direction are 0 to x_size-1.
 In the Y direction they are 0 to y_size-1.
-Next, for each available qubit in the platform, its position in the grid is specified: the ``id`` specifies the particular qubit's index, and ``x`` and ``y`` specify its position in the grid.
+Next, for each available qubit in the platform, its position in the grid is specified: the ``id`` specifies the particular qubit's index, and ``x`` and ``y`` specify its position in the grid, as coordinates in the X and Y direction, respectively.
-Please note that not every qubit index in the range 0 to qubit_number-1 needs to correspond to a qubit, nor that every position in the x_size by y_size grid needs to correspond to a qubit.
+Please note that not every position in the x_size by y_size grid needs to correspond to a qubit.

 Qubits are connected in directed pairs, called edges.
-Edge indices form a contigous range starting at 0.
+Edge indices form a contigous range starting from 0.
 Each edge in the topology is given an ``id`` which denotes its index, and a source (control) and destination (target) qubit index by ``src`` and ``dst``, respectively.
 This means that although Edge 0 and Edge 8 are between qubit 0 and qubit 2, they are different as these edges are in opposite directions.
 The qubit indices specified here must correspond to available qubits in the platform.

 .. code-block::
    :linenos: